ZachSham/Chess/README.md

 ## The project is implemented using
 Object-Oriented Programming (OOP): Classes for piece movement, tiles, and board.
 Chose to implement it where each tile on the board can take attribute of being a piece.

-Multithreading: Utilized for the cursor to make it sleep so that it can change its character to give it the effect of looking like it is moving.
-Also for board updates.
+Multithreading: Utilized for the cursor to make it change shape so that it has the effect of looking like it is moving.
+Also implemented for the board so that there is a brief pause after each move, preventing potential timing issues in the board's operation

 ## Future Goals
 ~ Add an AI opponent for single-player mode.